 USJ have just opened a new ride called ‘The Flying Dinosaur’, which is a roller coaster unlike anything I’d experienced before!
 The ride has everyone lying horizontal to the ground which honestly makes you feel like you are soaring through the air.
 The ride lasts for a solid three minutes , speeding you down massive drops as well as swinging you around 360 degrees.
 So.
 Much.
 Fun.

 Straw Hat Grand Fleet Feast Restaurant

 I always assume my options for a theme park lunch will be a sad-looking hot dog or a greasy burger and chips.
 Apparently not at Japanese theme parks!
 At the Straw Hat Grand Fleet Feast Restaurant (which is open during the festivities of the Universal Jump Summer) , you can take part in a lively feast as the Straw Hat crew serve you up plates of chicken, pork or salmon with rice and vegetables.
-As far as theme park meals go, the food here is nutritious AND delicious.
+As far as theme park meals go, the food at Universal Studios Osaka is pretty nutritious AND delicious.

 Cool Time Minions Show

 It’s not hard to see that the minion craze has taken Japan by storm- given the sheer amount of people I saw around the park in minion-themed dress ups!
 During summer, the Cool Time Minion Shows around the park are very popular, and allow you to get up close and personal with these cute characters (and cool down in the process)!